wayneIBM/vpc-on-classic/console-tutorial.md

 1. _Optional:_ Enter user data to run common configuration tasks when your instance starts.
 For example, you can specify cloud-init directives or shell scripts for Linux images.
 For more information, see [User Data](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-user-data).
 1. Note the boot volume.
 In the current release, 100 GB is allotted for the boot volume. *Auto Delete* is enabled for the volume; it will be deleted automatically if the instance is deleted.
+1. Select an image (that is, operating system and version) such as Ubuntu Linux 16.04.
 1. In the **Attached block storage volume** area, you can click **New block storage volume** to attach a block storage volume to your instance.
 In this tutorial, we'll create a block storage volume and attach it to the instance later.
 1. In the **Network interfaces** area, you can edit the network interface and change its name.
 If you have more than one subnet in the selected zone and VPC, you can attach a different subnet to the interface.
 If you want the instance to exist in multiple subnets, you can create more interfaces.